 Perhaps the most awkward interaction while flying is approaching other passengers in your row when you need to use the bathroom – particularly when you’re in the window seat.
-Compare the Market found that while around half of the population asks others to stand and let them out, as many as one-quarter of all respondents in Australia, Canada and America try to squeeze past other passengers while they are still seated.
+Compare the Market found that while more than half of those who travel via aeroplanes ask others to stand and let them out, more than one-quarter of all respondents in Australia, Canada and America try to squeeze past other passengers while they are still seated.
 That’s a lot of uncomfortable squirming!

-Of all three counties, Australians are the most likely to stay seated and hold onto their urge for fear of asking others to move, represented by 12.3% of the population.
-North Americans, in general, are a lot bolder in this regard, as only 6.4% of Canadians and 8.7% of Americans will avoid speaking to others.
+Of all three counties, Australians are the most likely to stay seated and hold onto their urge for fear of asking others to move, represented by 13.36% of those who travel.
+North Americans, in general, are a lot bolder in this regard, as only 7.31% of Canadians and 10.13% of Americans will avoid speaking to others.

 Fear of asking others to move is particularly embedded in female youth aged 18-24 years.